All Episodes

 They've been doing a lousy job of fiscal management in Congress.

-And and as we get closer to November, you will hear more and more of the chorus from the left talking about how all of a sudden they're gonna become uh born-again uh balanced budget people.
+And as we get closer to November, you will hear more and more of the chorus from the left talking about how all of a sudden they're going to become born-again balanced budget people.

-So but uh but just be careful when you hear them talking about balanced budget people because what they're talking about the balancing the budget.
+So, but just be careful when you hear them talking about balanced budget people, because what they're talking about is balancing the budget.

-And I don't have a problem with uh with that argument.
+And I don't have a problem with that argument.

 The problem is their argument never addresses, they never say, they never mention, they never speak the word spending reductions.